-At the time of Laroche’s initial announcement to switch to screwcap in 2010, many industry commentators, including Robert Parker, were predicting the slow death of cork and the glorious rise of Stelvin closures worldwide.
-Yet over the past 5 years, a growing firmament of premium wine producers including Rusden Wines in the Barossa Valley and several wineries in California have moved back to cork, citing improvements in technology and the subsequent reduction in levels of cork taint as the main reasons for their decision.
+At the time of Laroche’s initial announcement to switch to screwcap in 2010, many industry commentators, including Robert Parker, predicted the slow death of cork and the glorious rise of Stelvin closures worldwide.
+Yet over the past 5 years, a growing firmament of premium wine producers, including Rusden Wines in the Barossa Valley and several wineries in California, have moved back to cork, citing improvements in technology and the subsequent reduction in levels of cork taint as the main reasons for their decision.

 Subsequent developments in technology allowed the manufacture of glass wine bottles with a uniform shape and design.
 As a result, cork became the closure of choice as it was less expensive to make than glass sealants, and as a bonus, it allowed the wine to age gracefully by severely slowing down the oxidation process.
 In fact, the widespread use of cork as a closure ushered fine wine into the modern age, because from that point forward, the wine had the ability to age and evolve in the bottle.

 For this revolution, we should thank the growers of Quercus suber or cork oak.
 This remarkable oak tree boasts an average lifespan of 200 years, proudly signposting the landscape of the Iberian peninsula (predominately Portugal) and North Africa.
-However, a newly planted tree will need 25 years before it is ready for its inaugural harvesting – after that, skilled cork harvesters use axes to slice off the outer bark of the tree, leaving its inner wood intact and undamaged.
-It is then given at least 9 years to recover, allowing the bark to regrow until it is ready to be re-harvested.
+However, a newly planted tree will need 25 years before it is ready for its inaugural harvesting.
+After that, skilled cork harvesters use axes to slice off the outer bark of the tree, leaving its inner wood intact and undamaged.
+It is then given at least 9 years to recover, allowing the bark to regrow until it is re-harvested.

-Meanwhile, the freshly harvested bark is placed on a clean surface, until dried.
-This is a long process, taking up to 6 months, depending on the level of moisture and density of the cork material.
-The bark is then boiled in stainless steel tanks, a vital part of the process as this cleans, softens and sterilizes the cork bark.
+Meanwhile, the freshly harvested bark is placed on a clean surface until dried.
+This is a long process, taking up to 6 months, depending on the moisture and density of the cork material.
+The bark is then boiled in stainless steel tanks, a vital part of the process as this cleans, softens, and sterilizes the cork bark.
 Thereafter the bark will become much more malleable, allowing the manufactures to punch out corks from the bark.

-Of course, only the best quality bark can be used for illustrious chateaux such as Lafite and Latour – lower-quality bark is used to make composite corks, Champagne is the most obvious example.
-Today, the leftover pieces of bark are used in everything from shoes to flooring, while the top-quality examples are treated to a further round of washing, sterilizing and finally drying.
+Of course, only the best quality bark can be used for illustrious chateaux such as Lafite and Latour – lower-quality bark is used to make composite corks.
+Champagne is the most obvious example.
+Today, the leftover pieces of bark are used in everything from shoes to flooring.
+Simultaneously, the top-quality examples are treated to a further round of washing, sterilizing, and finally drying.
 Some corks are also lightly coated in wax at this point.
-From there, the corks are sorted by quality, bagged and shipped to bottlers and wineries all over the world.
+From there, the corks are sorted by quality, bagged, and shipped to bottlers and wineries all over the world.

-Today cork remains a permanent fixture of the wine industry, despite the rise of the screw cap in markets such as Australia and New Zealand.
+Today, cork remains a permanent fixture of the wine industry, despite the rise of the screw cap in Australia and New Zealand markets.
 However, cork is not without its critics.
 Opponents of using cork argue that the risk of cork taint outweighs the benefits that this historic closure clearly offers.
 And it is true that despite the significant improvements in cork technology over the past decade, corked bottles of wine still occasionally turn up at restaurants and in retail.

 But despite the constant ‘battle’ between tradition and new technologies, it is clear that cork is here to stay.
 Not least because a certain snobbery and prejudice towards other closures prevail, certainly in countries such as France where Laroche admitted that selling screw cap wines “was an uphill struggle.”

 Yet the picture that emerges from other nations is far more complex, indicating a divergence of attitudes towards fine wines not bottled under cork.
-The US and Scandinavia lead the vanguard for the pro-screw-cap consumer, according to leading sommeliers and wine buyers.
+According to leading sommeliers and wine buyers, the US and Scandinavia lead the vanguard for the pro-screw-cap consumer.

 Ultimately though, the closure debate surely comes down to the individual consumer in question.
 Younger drinkers are less likely to regard modern closures with disdain, while their parents may only ever trust cork, at least in the fine wine sphere.
 But, as millennial consumers increasingly become the key drivers of demand for fine wine around the world, it would be reasonable to conclude that this ingrained prejudice will eventually die off.